 Since starting out as a professional security firm in the 1970s, Control Risks has forged its own path in the forensics sphere and is as valued for its corporate investigative work as it is for its business expertise.

 Initially launched in 1975, Control Risks capitalised on the growth of large western companies doing business in unfamiliar – and potentially risky – locations in the 1990s.
 Besides crisis management and incident response services, Control Risks is now equipped to handle all aspects of internal investigations with an impressive partner list comprising former law enforcement and intelligence officers, fraud examiners, forensic accountants, cybersecurity experts, business strategists and compliance professionals.
-In 2019, the firm was shortlisted for the GIR Award for Consultancy of the Year.

 Greg Esslinger, a senior partner and former FBI special agent, leads Control Risks’ compliance, forensics and investigations practice in the Americas – the firm’s largest team – from Washington, DC.
 Esslinger specialises in global corruption and complex financial fraud investigations and related due diligence.
 He has almost 20 years’ experience and has handled investigations in more than 40 countries.

 Other DC-based partners to know include Michele Wiener, who leads the regulatory risk and investigations in the Americas, and Al Park, the firm’s global technology leader.

 Wiener regularly assists multinationals facing allegations of bribery and corruption, while Park oversees any kind of data collection and analysis for internal investigations and complex commercial disputes.

 In December 2020, Evan Lieberman joined the New York office as a principal in the firm’s compliance, forensics and intelligence practice, bringing with him over 30 years of experience in litigation and investigations.
 He was previously a managing director at litigation consulting firm DOAR.